purplebugs/alpaca-map-prototype/README.md

 - Local server up and running
 - Calculation of fixed distance using Google maps distance matrix API to console
+- Client side calculation of fixed distance using Google maps distance matrix, render map in browser
 - Use browser Geolocation API to get and show current location when user clicks button on homepage

 Not done: